advancedAgritek-BB/coinTrader2.0/README.md

    use_websocket: true      # enable when trading on Kraken via WebSocket
    ```

+When `use_websocket` is enabled the bot relies on `ccxt.pro` for realtime
+streaming data.
+Install it alongside the other requirements or disable
+websockets if you do not have access to `ccxt.pro`.

 Binance.US is not recommended because of API limitations.

 ## Web UI